Cash: History

-Paper money was first used in China in the Tang Dynasty 500 years prior to it catching on in Europe.
+Paper money was first used in China during the Tang dynasty, 500 years prior to it catching on in Europe.
 During his visit to China in the 13th century, Marco Polo was amazed to find that people traded paper money for goods rather than valuable coins made of silver or gold.
 He wrote extensively about how the Great Kaan used a part of the Mulberry Tree to create the paper money as well as the process with which a seal was used to impress on the paper to authenticate it.
 Marco Polo also talks about the chance of forgery and states that someone caught forging money would be punished with death.
-In the 17th century, European countries started to use paper money in part due to a shortage of precious metals, leading to less coins being produced and put into circulation.
+In the 17th century, European countries started to use paper money in part due to a shortage of precious metals, leading to fewer coins being produced and put into circulation.
 At first, it was most popular in the colonies of European powers.
 In the 18th century, important paper issues were made in colonies such as Ceylon and the bordering colonies of Essequibo, Demerara and Berbice.
 John Law did pioneering work on banknotes with the Banque Royale.
 The relation between money supply and inflation was still imperfectly understood and the bank went under rendering its notes worthless, because they had been over-issued.
 The lessons learned were applied to the Bank of England, which played a crucial role in financing the Peninsular War against French troops, hamstrung by a metallic Franc de Germinal.